Probing the existence of a new charged vector boson decaying into heavy neutral leptons using ultra-peripheral heavy ion collisions at ATLAS: Introduction

-Motivated by the reduced background produced in UPC collisions compared to conventional proton-proton collisions, this paper studies the feasibility of producing new charged vector bosons that decay into HNLs, predicted in the Vector Scotogenic Model (VSM), through UPCs for the current stage of the ATLAS Experiment and future high-luminosity configuration of the LHC (HL-LHC).
-For that purpose, this paper is organized as follows: In Section \ref{introduction}, we present the introduction to this work; in Section \ref{upc}, we discuss general aspects of ultraperipheral heavy-ion collisions; in Section \ref{vsmmodel} we describe the main features of the Vector Scotogenic Model (VSM); In Section \ref{upc_atlas} we discuss the possibility of observing signals of new physics at the current stage reached by the ATLAS experiment with UPCs of lead ions.
-In Section \ref{upc_14LHC_pp} we extend our analysis to a high luminosity configuration of the LHC (HL-LHC) using UPCs of protons.
+Motivated by the reduced background produced in UPCs compared to conventional proton-proton collisions, this paper studies the feasibility of producing new charged vector bosons that decay into HNLs, predicted in the Vector Scotogenic Model (VSM), for the current stage of the ATLAS Experiment using Pb-Pb collisions (PbPb-UPC) and the future high-luminosity configuration of the LHC (HL-LHC) using proton collisions (pp-UPC).
+For that purpose, this paper is organized as follows: In Section \ref{introduction}, we present the introduction to this work; in Section \ref{upc}, we discuss general aspects of ultra-peripheral collisions; in Section \ref{vsmmodel} we describe the main features of the Vector Scotogenic Model; In Section \ref{upc_atlas} we discuss the possibility of observing signals of new physics at the current stage reached by the ATLAS experiment with UPCs of lead ions.
+In Section \ref{upc_14LHC_pp} we extend our analysis to the HL-LHC using UPCs of protons.
 Finally, in Section \ref{conclusions}, we summarize our conclusions.